-To have light inside the home means that inevitable changes are occurring, such as: Decrease in health problems: fewer respiratory diseases, asthma, eye infections; General increase in hygienic conditions;
+To have light inside the home means that inevitable changes are occurring.
+Rather than huge quantitative changes, primarily qualitative descriptive changes are expected, such as:

-• Less wood consumption for lighting; and therefore a decrease in longterm deforestation;

-• Increase in the literacy rate and children's education level;

-Increase in social gatherings after dark, leading to improved relationships; Increased willingness and demand for non-formal education during the evening hours, and Increased awareness of community development possibilities.
+- Decrease in health problems: fewer respiratory diseases, asthma, eye infections; - General increase in hygienic conditions; - Less wood consumption for lighting (long-term decrease in deforestation); - Increase in the literacy rate and children's education level; - Increase in social gatherings after dark, leading to improved relationships; - Increased willingness and demand for non-formal education during the evening hours, and - Increased awareness of community development possibilities.

 The program is looking at changes in the villages through a series of surveys.
-The first was carried out before any community development work had taken place, and a second survey will take place about 12-18 months after initial installation.
+The first was carried out before any community development work had taken place, and a second survey will take place about 12 - 18 months after initial installation.